maelstrom-software/maelstrom/doc/book/head/src/go-test/cli.md

-In addition the command-line options for used to specify [configuration values](../config.md) described in the [previous chapter](config.md), `maelstrom-pytest` supports these command-line options:
+In addition the command-line options for used to specify [configuration values](../config.md) described in the [previous chapter](config.md), `maelstrom-go-test` supports these command-line options:

 Option                                                      | Short Alias | Argument             | Description
 ------------------------------------------------------------|-------------|----------------------|------------